 Remember the DJ Gun combining with the Musou Saber to create Taiken Mode?
 There was a rumored Kiwami-exclusive combination of the DJ Gun combining with the Daidaimaru in Naginata Mode, creating the DJ Sojinto.
 It never materialized.

-Considering how trying to wield a potential weapon like that would've been impractical due to the majority of it's mass being on one side, it was probably for the best.
+Considering how trying to wield a potential weapon like that would've been impractical due to the majority of its mass being on one side, it was probably for the best.

 The biggest offender was the absence of a Jinba Melon Arms.
 This did appear in the toyline due to the Arms piece being able to fold into four different sides for each of the original four Energy Lockseeds, but was likely abandoned on the show due to storyline reasons.
+It finally appears in the Kamen Rider Gaim sequel novel, used by Takatora/Zangetsu himself.

-Word Of God: It's said that they did a lot of Mythology Gags, such as the multiple Riders being a nod to Ryuki, or the omnipresent Yggdrasill Corporation mirroring Faiz's Smart Brain.
+Word of God: It's said that they did a lot of Mythology Gags, such as the multiple Riders being a nod to Ryuki, or the omnipresent Yggdrasill Corporation mirroring Faiz's Smart Brain.

 Zangetsu is implied to an Expy of Kamen Rider Ouja.